nicholassm/go-ean/README.md

 go-ean
 ======

-go-ean is a simple utility library for calculating EAN checksums and validating EAN-8 and EAN-13 numbers.
+go-ean is a simple utility library for calculating EAN checksums and validating EAN-8, EAN-13 and UPC numbers.

 ## Installation